TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateContent/Index.rst

          Select "More options..." from the context menu of the page tree

+      Then select :guilabel:`Export` from the context menu.

       .. figure:: /Images/ImpExpContext2.png
          :class: with-shadow
          :alt: Then select "Export"

          Select Then select "Export"

    2. Select the tables to be exported

       You can select the tables manually, from which you want to export the entries correlated with the selected page.
 It